Cleveland Museum of Art: In popular culture

-The museum is the stand-in for the fictional S.H.I.E.L.D. headquarters in the Marvel Cinematic Universe and can be extensively seen in several office and establishing shots of Captain America: The Winter Soldier (2014).
-In several scenes, the museum's atrium can be seen as the "lobby" for the Washington, D.C.-based government organization.
+The museum is the stand-in for the fictional S.H.I.E.L.D. headquarters in the Marvel Cinematic Universe and can be extensively seen in several office and establishing shots of the 2014 film Captain America: The Winter Soldier.
+In several scenes, the museum's atrium can be seen as the "lobby" for the Washington, D.C.–based government organization.
 The outside of the museum and elevator tower are in other shots as well.